 There is a data breach incident reporting form (see Appendix A) to assist staff in reporting incidents.
+The form is also available on the Wightnet Data Breaches Page by selecting GDPR Data Breaches in the Latest News column of the home page.
 This form should be completed as soon as possible after the breach is reported by the relevant member of staff or their manager.

 Where information has been sent to, or given to, the wrong recipient, efforts should be made to retrieve the data as soon as possible, where it is safe to do so.
-The prompt retrieval of information will limit the harm caused and mitigate the risk
+The prompt retrieval of information will limit the harm caused and mitigate the risk.

 The CIU will complete an investigation, on behalf of the Council's Data Protection Officer.
-The investigation may involve a referral to HR where the actions of a member of staff have caused the breach, and will involve liaising with various colleagues in ICT, legal etc for suitable advice.
+The investigation may involve a referral to HR where the actions, or inactions, of a member of staff have caused the breach, and will involve liaising with various colleagues in ICT, legal, etc for suitable advice.
 In considering the seriousness of the incident, consideration will be taken of:

 - The type of breach;

+- The failure to initially report a breach;

+- The failure to report a breach promptly;

 - The nature, sensitivity and volume of personal data;

-- Ease of identification of individuals;
+- · Ease of identification of individuals;

-- Severity of consequences for individuals;
+- · Severity of consequences for individuals;

 - Special characteristics of the individuals;

 - The number of affected individuals.